Glycogen storage disease type II: Cause

-It has an autosomal recessive inheritance pattern.
-This means the defective gene is located on an autosome, and two faulty copies of the gene — one from each parent — are required to be born with the disorder.
-As with all cases of autosomal recessive inheritance, children have a 1 in 4 chance of inheriting the disorder when both parents carry the defective gene, and although both parents carry one copy of the defective gene, they are usually not affected by the disorder.
+Pompe disease has an autosomal recessive inheritance pattern.
+This means the defective gene is located on an autosome, and two faulty copies of the gene—one from each parent—are required to be born with the disorder.
+As with all cases of autosomal recessive inheritance, children have a one in four chance of inheriting the disorder when both parents carry the defective gene, and although both parents carry one copy of the defective gene, they are usually unaffected by the disorder.